srvdigitalsystemssolutions/srvdigitalsystemssolutions/README.md

 <details>
 <summary><b>Do you work with clients outside Chennai?</b></summary>
 <br/>
-Yes — we serve clients across India remotely, and offer doorstep service for select services within Chennai.
+Yes — we serve clients across India remotely via email, WhatsApp, and video calls.
+Doorstep service is available within Chennai.
 </details>

 <details>
 <summary><b>What is your payment structure?</b></summary>
 <br/>
 50% advance for projects under ₹25,000.
-For larger projects: 30% advance + 40% milestone + 30% on delivery.
+For larger projects: 30% advance + 40% at milestone + 30% on delivery.
+Small services and print materials are 100% upfront.
 </details>

 <details>
 <summary><b>Do I own the source code?</b></summary>
 <br/>
-Yes — 100% source code and IP handover upon delivery.
+100% yes.
+Full source code and IP handed over upon completion.
 No vendor lock-in.
 </details>

 <details>
 <summary><b>How do you handle scope changes?</b></summary>
 <br/>
-Via a written change request.
-Small changes are absorbed; significant additions are quoted separately before work begins.
+Written change request before new work begins.
+Small clarifications are absorbed; significant additions are quoted separately.
 </details>

 <details>